Kharagauli: Geography

 In the west entrance of the area, the Chkherimela river flows through a narrow gorge.
 On the left bank of the river, there are two statues of giants; on the right, two large holes.
 This area, referred to as "the giant's hole" serves as a minor tourist attraction.
 The riverbank also has a large park.

 Up the gorge, there are ruins of an old fortress from the Middle Ages, referred to as Khandi or Kharagauli Fortress.
-The fortress is notable for being the site at which Vakhtang VI of Kartli was married.
+The fortress is notable for being the site at which Vakhtang VI was married.
 Additionally, there are tombs on a mountain nearby from the 14th to 11th centuries BCE, as well as the ruins of a Christian church.

 In the center of the borough, there is a three-story administration building.
 There are three secondary schools in the region, one seminary, two kindergartens, a hospital, a polyclinic, a library, a musical school, a theatre, a court, a post office, a museum of regional studies, two factories (furniture and industrial manufacturing), and communication departments.
 As in much of Imereti, production of wine (and derived drinks) is a notable sector of the economy; the cognacs Ubisa and Nunisi are produced there on spring water.